BASF to gradually resume chemical production after accident

-FRANKFURT (Reuters) - German chemical giant BASF said on Wednesday it would gradually restart production again of key petrochemical sites at its Ludwigshafen headquarters after a deadly fire and explosion on Monday had forced it to close them.
+FRANKFURT, Oct 19 (Reuters) - German chemical giant BASF said on Wednesday it would gradually ramp up production again of key petrochemical sites at its Ludwigshafen headquarters after a deadly fire and explosion on Monday had forced it to close them.

 BASF said the two Ludwigshafen steam crackers, which turn oil distillates into basic petrochemical building blocks for anything from plastics and coatings to solvents, would gradually resume output over the next few days because alternative supply lines will circumvent the disaster area.